jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/05_faq.md

 ## Why isn't my math showing up properly?

-This site uses MathJax to render all math, with `$` denoting inline math, and `$$` denoting multi-line math blocks.
+This book uses MathJax to render all math, with `$` denoting inline math, and `$$` denoting multi-line math blocks.
 Make sure that all of your math is wrapped in these characters.

 Another tip is to remember to use **escape characters** when you *don't* want math to be rendered and instead want an actual dollar sign to show up.
 To do so, simply add a `\` in front of the dollar sign.
 For example, I can write \$35 by writing it like `\\$35` in the markdown.

 ## How can I include interactive Plotly figures?